Have you noticed how hard it is to extinguish a healthy fire? It’s difficult. Not impossible, but difficult.

-Here’s 3 ways you can contribute “wood” and “oxygen” to your marriage to fan the flame of your relationship:
+Here’s 3 ways you can fan the flame of your relationship:

 - Show Respect – I’ve yet to meet someone that doesn’t desire respect from their spouse.
-Its easy to show your spouse respect if their behavior is respectable.
+It’s easy to show your spouse respect if their behavior is respectable.
 But what about when it isn’t?
 First, respect is more about who someone is than what someone does.
 Regardless of what your spouse’s behavior looks like, the fact they they have been created in God’s image demands the most basic form of respect.
 In the context of marriage, your spouse is a very special part of God’s creation…your “One Flesh”.
 When God joined you together on your wedding day he did something miraculous – he turned 2 into 1.
 Your spouse was created in God’s image, and more specifically they are a very part of who you are.
 In the same way you wouldn’t disrespect your own body, it doesn’t make any sense to disrespect your spouse either.
+Speak to your spouse in a way that acknowledges them as the most significant and valuable part of God's creation.
+Click To Tweet

 - The “how” hurts more than the “what” – Showing your spouse respect is not so much what you say, but how you say it.